mnbuhl/UpgradR/README.md

 # UpgradR

-UpgradR is a computer components web store.
+UpgradR is a computer hardware web store.
 It is built with a variety of technologies (primarily ASP.NET) implemented into microservices, running in a scalable docker environment.